zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Jerry says, “What's so important about this week?”
 But Colleen doesn’t answer him.
 She just says, “Shh, ” telling him to be quiet , to stop talking.
 My wife does that to me a lot, too.
 Maybe I'm talking too much –  no, no, it can't be possible.

 The radio announcer says, “Tomorrow, this warm fron t will move out and a cold front will move in.”
 A warm “front” (front) is a la rge area of warm air that moves toward another area with cold air.
 So, when we're t alking about the weather, a warm front would bring warmer temperatures to where  you are living.
 A cold front is the opposite.
 A cold front is a large amount of cold air that moves into a certain area or place.
-The radio announcer says that the co ld front is “moving in.”
+The radio announcer says that the cold front is “moving in.”
 In other words, that’s what's coming in the future. the warm front is “moving out” – it’s going away.
 This means the temperatures will b e colder.
 It also means, the radio announcer says, that there will be windy cond itions with a chance of thunderstorms.
 “Windy” (windy) is when the air move s very quickly, when the air moves at very high speeds.
 “Thunderstorms” is a wea ther event where there are lots of dark clouds and rain and lightning (which a re flashes of light) in the sky and thunder.
 “Thunder” is that low noise that you h ear after you see the lightning – that’s a thunderstorm.
 Where I grew up in Minneso ta, there are lots of thunderstorms in the summertime.
 In fact, I was bac k visiting not too long ago and there was a thunderstorm the first day I came.
 Maybe they were trying to tell something, like I shouldn’t go back to Minnesota to  visit?
 I don’t know.

  Colleen, after hearing the radio announcer’s foreca st, says, “Yeah!”
 She’s happy, which is kind of strange that you're happy if there 's going to be thunderstorms.
 The radio announcer continues, “On Tuesday, things will clear up in the morning and we'll have sunny skies.”
 To “clear up” is a two -word phrasal verb that here means for the clouds to go away.
 So, instead of hav ing clouds in the sky, it becomes sunny.
 Normally that would be a good thing.
 Sunny is when you have lots of sunshine, when you can see the sun.